Irish children tell EU leaders their voices must be heard if Europe is to succeed

 Ismail and Lucy joined 60 other children from across the EU, as well as over a hundred child rights experts and European high-level officials at the EU Children’s Conference in Bucharest to discuss the role of children in participation and decision-making in Europe.
 The end of the conference saw the publication of the “Bucharest EU Children’s Declaration”.
 The declaration was written by young people, and will be presented to European heads of state, including Taoiseach Leo Varadkar, at today’s European Council summit in Sibiu.

-Chosen by UNICEF Ireland to represent the views of children in Ireland, Ismail, a Sudanese refugee to Ireland, and Lucy from county Tipperary, both gave personal accounts of the importance of youth participation in decision-making.
+Chosen by UNICEF Ireland to represent the views of Irish children, Ismail, a Sudanese refugee to Ireland, and Lucy from county Tipperary, both gave personal accounts of the importance of youth participation in decision-making.

 Ismail came to Ireland in 2017, as part of the programme to take in unaccompanied minors from Calais and gave a moving account, in front of the nearly 200 attendees, of his long and perilous journey from Darfur to Ireland.
 “Every child has a right to be heard, so many children’s voices in Europe are silenced.
 Just because you are a refugee or a migrant, does not mean that you are not a child.
 We came to Europe because we have no choice.